DJ Umek: 1605 and hit singles (2006-2015)

-Return to the dark side (2015+)
+Return to the dark side (2015-present)

 2015 was an important year in Umek's career.
 He decided to return to his roots of darker techno sounds, accompanied by the revival of his old electro moniker Zeta Reticula.
 To power-up his label he started to release the majority of his music on 1605.
 He also renewed his visual identity, reflecting his darker music style.

 In 2016 Umek co-founded a new music start-up company Viberate, which analyzes musicians and ranks them by their popularity and which already moved from his home city of Ljubljana to Silicon Valley.
 During 2016 Umek teamed up once again with Toolroom Records and released his first ever music production course, titled "Techno Masterclass with Umek", featuring 5,5 hours of quality music production tips and tricks.

 On December 21, 2018, Umek celebrated 25 years of making music at the sold-out event in Ljubljana, receiving congratulations from British techno DJ and producer Carl Cox and the President of the Republic of Slovenia, Borut Pahor, among others.